hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 For example, the profile [AU Core Patient](StructureDefinition-au-core-patient.html) constrains the choices for `Patient.identifier` defined in [AU Base Patient](https://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-patient.html) to support Individual Healthcare Identifier (IHI), Medicare Card Number, Department of Veterans' Affairs (DVA) Number.
 When claiming conformance to the AU Core Patient Profile:
 - AU Core Responder **SHALL** correctly populate `Patient.identifier` with an IHI, or Medicare Care Number, or DVA Number, or any combination of them
-- AU Core Requester **SHALL** accept Patient resource resource if `Patient.identifier` is present containing any IHI, Medicare Care Number, or DVA Number identifier type.
+- AU Core Requester **SHALL** accept Patient resource if `Patient.identifier` is present containing any IHI, Medicare Care Number, or DVA Number identifier type.

 Systems **MAY** support populating and processing other identifiers, but this is not a requirement of AU Core.